Wells Fargo to Participate Acr - GuruFocus.com

 Wells Fargo to Participate Across AFP Conference Including Diversity, Equity, and Inclusion Roundtable (Photo: Wells Fargo)

 In July, Wells Fargo joined AFP’s Diversity%2C+Equity%2C+and+Inclusion+%28DEI%29+Awareness+Initiative+for+Treasury+and+Finance.
-As part of the company’s support of the initiative, Troy Keen, Corporate & Investment Banking’s Chief Development Officer will participate in a DEI roundtable, The Role of Upskilling in Achieving a More Diverse Workforce at the conference on Sunday, October 23 at 2:00 p.m Eastern Time.
+As part of the company’s support of the initiative, Troy Keen, Corporate & Investment Banking’s Chief Development Officer will participate in a DEI roundtable, Achieving a More Diverse and Inclusive Workforce at the conference on Sunday, October 23 at 2:00 p.m Eastern Time.

 Additionally, the following members of Wells Fargo’s AFP delegation will participate in panel discussions (all times Eastern).